Day Trip Guide to Enchanted Rock: A Natural Wonder of Texas

 Difficulty: Moderate

-Summit Trail
+Summit Trail (must do!)

-This trail is the steep march to the top of the dome.
+The Summit Trail is the steep march to the top of the dome.
 The 360-degree scenic views from Enchanted Rock Summit are spectacular.
 Pick a spot to sit and have a snack while you take in the view.

 Distance: 0.8 miles